clawrim/gcn10/paper/paper.md

 Another problem is scalability.
 Many workflows are built for watershed or basin-scale studies.
 They do not extend across larger domains and often require manual GIS steps.
-This reduces automation and makes reproducible research difficult [@stodden2016reproducibility].
+This typical workflow reduces automation and makes reproducible research difficult [@stodden2016reproducibility].
 Handling global datasets such as ESA WorldCover at 10m resolution [@zanaga2021worldcover] and HYSOGs250m soils resampled to 10m [@ross2018hysogs] pushes these methods